Lorraine campaign: Fortress Metz

 Until 12 October 1944 and the beginning of the assault on Metz, exceptionally rainy weather hampered military operations.
 This combined with spirited German resistance and competent use of the terrain around Metz to delay the capture of Metz until late in November 1944.

 Saar and Siegfried Line

 After the fall of Metz and its fortifications, the Third Army launched an offensive to advance to the Westwall.

 Offensive operations by the U.S. Army in this part of the Western Front resumed in mid-March 1945 with the objective of occupying the Saar-Palatinate.

-The attack across the Saar River was under way as the Germans opened the Ardennes Offensive and Alsace-Lorraine Offensive.
+The attack across the Saar River, beginning on 24 November, was under way as the Germans opened the Ardennes Offensive and Alsace-Lorraine Offensive.
 Operations on the Saar were scaled down as Third Army shifted troops north to counterattack the German offensive into Belgium and Luxembourg from the south.
 The move north of the Third Army marked the close of the Lorraine Campaign.